luisi-at/C89_to_MIPS_1_Compiler/README.md

 ## Functional Components

-  * Arithmetic and Logic Expressions (including rudimentary constant folding)
+  * Arithmetic and Logic Expressions, including rudimentary constant folding
   * If, If-Else and Switch
   * For and While Looping
   * Void function calls
+  * Global Variables, implementing precidence with local variables